yangyangwithgnu/hardseed/README.md

 The default is aicheng_asia_mosaicked.

 --concurrent-tasks
 You can set more than one proxy, each proxy could more than one concurrent tasks.
-This option set the number of concurrent tasks of each prox.
+This option set the number of concurrent tasks of each proxy.
 The max and default number is 16.

 --timeout-download-picture